Search

 What does it cost to amend a parenting plan?

-The costs of amending a parenting plan depend on the route followed.
+The costs depend on the route followed.

-- Mediation: the costs are shared by both parents and depend on the number of sessions.
+• Mediation.
+Mediation: the costs are shared by both parents and depend on the number of sessions.
 Lawyer fees are added if a lawyer records the outcome legally or submits it for ratification.

-- Legal proceedings: the court fee is €318 (2026 rate for natural persons).
+• Legal proceedings in court.
+The 2026 court fee for a petition in family matters is €341 for private individuals with an income above the legal aid threshold.
 In addition, there are lawyer fees, depending on the complexity of the file and the number of hearings.

 Practical examples